Marine Corps LAV Crewman - MOS 0313

 LAV crews generally have three members – a driver, gunner, and commander.
 Image: Wikimedia Commons

-The Light Armored Reconnaissance (LAR) Marine is part of the Infantry division.
+The Light Armored Reconnaissance (LAR) Marine is part of the Infantry.

 Marine Corps LAV Crewmen (MOS 0313) are most skilled in Armored Reconnaissance.

-A LAV Crewman not only possesses basic infantry skills but also have specialized skills in operating older light armored vehicles as well as surveillance equipment.
+A LAV Crewman not only possesses basic infantry skills but also has specialized skills in operating older light armored vehicles as well as surveillance equipment.

 Therefore, LAV Crewmen support the Marine Air-Ground Task Force (MAGTF) during reconnaissance operations.